Hooks in Drupal enable modules to alter or extend the behavior of Drupal core or other modules. By annotating class methods with #[Hook]

 Hooks are one of the ways that module's can write PHP code that ties into Drupal's runtime and alter, extend, or enhance, existing functionality.

-From an implementation perspective, hooks are specially-named PHP functions called at specific times to alter or add to the base behavior.
+From an implementation perspective, hooks are code that is called at specific times to alter or add to the base behavior.
 Each hook has a unique name (like hook_entity_load()

 ), a defined set of parameters, and a defined return value.